 Exercise a high degree of caution in Panama due to high levels of crime and civil unrest.
-Pay close attention to your personal security at all times, particulalry after dark.
+Pay close attention to your personal security at all times, particularly after dark.
 Monitor the media and other sources about possible new security risks.

 Do not travel to the Darien Gap, beyond Yaviza, because of the risk of violent crime.

-- If you are arriving from a country or area where yellow fever is common you'll need a valid Yellow Fever Vaccination Certificate to enter Panama.
+- If you arrive from a country or area where yellow fever is common you'll need a valid Yellow Fever Vaccination Certificate to enter Panama.
 See

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-You won't need a visa to enter unless you arrive by sea.
+You only need a visa if you arrive by sea.

-To enter, you'll need the equivalent of $US500 or a credit card and a return or onward travel ticket.
+To enter, you'll need the equivalent of USD500 or a credit card and a return or onward travel ticket.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an

 embassy or consulate of Panama for up-to-date information.

-If you're travelling through the United States of America (US), or transiting Honolulu or another US point of entry, you'll need to meet US entry/transit requirements.
+If you're travelling or transiting through the United States of America you must meet US entry/transit requirements.
 Check your visa requirements with an

 embassy or consulate of the United States well in advance of your travel.
 More information:

 United States of America.

-If you're flying via Canada, you'll need an eTA (electronic Travel Authorisation) for Canada.
+If you're flying via Canada, get an eTA (electronic Travel Authorisation) for Canada.
 More information:

-You may need a valid Yellow Fever Vaccination Certificate to enter Panama, particularly if you're arriving from a country or area where yellow fever is common.
+You may need a valid Yellow Fever Vaccination Certificate to enter Panama.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 It is common in Panama and the border region, including Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela.
-Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights.
+Some airlines may require passengers have a valid Yellow Fever Vaccination Certificate before being allowed to fly.
 Read